Medicaid is government-funded health insurance for people with lower incomes. Nearly 60 million Americans use it. Medicaid can help if you:

 If you live in Alaska or Hawaii, you can make more money and still qualify.

 Whether you're a U.S. citizen can make a difference.
 Each state has rules about citizenship.
 For instance, some states won't let you get Medicaid if you're not a citizen.
-Other states allow all immigrant children and pregnant women to use Medicaid.
+Other states allow some immigrant children and pregnant women to use Medicaid if they’ve been in the country for at least 5 years.

 Applying to Medicaid